 3) Are there any pedagogic materials which could be cited up-front about the benefits of GUI versus terminal - perhaps from the human-computer-interaction literature?

-****I’m not quite sure what is meant here, will revisit****
+Yes, Gary Sherman’s “Desktop GIS: Mapping the Planet with Open Source Tools” is an excellent resource that has been cited to introduce readers to the GUI vs code debate.
+We have not delved into the human-interaction literature in an attempt to stay on topic (GIS/Geocompuation).

 4) Is the sp package the only way in which spatial data can be imported into “spatial classes” in R? [line 213]

-No, there are a number of others not least maptools. sp is the recommended package however because it handles the full range of spatial data formats and (unlike maptools) their projection information.
-For these reasons sp is the package used here.

-***do we actually say it is the only package, I can’t find what it is referring to***
+Regarding the specific “Spatial*” (e.g. SpatialPolygonsDataFrame) we believe sp is a prerequisite.
+Indeed in Bivand et al (2013), sp is described as a prerequisite of many other packages because it allows other packages to use the “Spatial*” classes.
+There are a number of ways of loading external data into these “Spatial*” S4 classes, not least maptools, but many of these depend on sp (e.g. sp is the only dependency for maptools: http://cran.r-project.org/web/packages/maptools/index.html).
+There are other classes for spatial data such as the “pp*” classes of spatstat. sp is the recommended package however because it is most mature, integrates with most other spatial packages and handles the widest range of spatial data.
+At no point, as far as we are aware, do we state that sp is the only way of importing data into spatial classes in R, simply the one we’d recommend to beginners.

 5) In places the chapter drops into a “tutorial” style which would ideally be moved into supporting materials online, but referenced in the text.
 Some of this content has been moved to footnotes, but other has been removed.

-We have worked to address this throughout
+We have worked to address this throughout.
+The latest edition reads more like a textbook chapter.

 6) In general there has been a sweep on the language which was in places a little informal in style relative to the other chapters in the book.

-Many thanks
+Many thanks – we have accepted these changes to the style.

 7) Could you add in some supporting material (links?) for the website on projections?